NathanNeelis/frontend-data/README.md

     ```

 #### Download as zip
-1. Go to the url below and it will download the zip automatically
+1. Go to the URL below and it will download the zip automatically
     ```https://github.com/NathanNeelis/frontend-data/archive/master.zip```